farhanfahrezi/github-jobs/README.md

 ## Demo

-A live demo of this project can be accessed at http://dansmultipro.farhanfahrezi.com (with http instead of https) Feel free to explore and try out the features.
+A live demo of this project can be accessed at https://dansmultipro.farhanfahrezi.com Feel free to explore and try out the features.

 ## Technologies Used